Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Giants stats and trends

-- New York has six wins against the spread in 12 games this year.
+- In New York's 12 games this season, it has six wins against the spread.

-- The Giants have covered the spread once this year when underdogs by 10.5 points or more (in two chances).
+- The Giants have covered the spread once this season when underdogs by 10.5 points or more (in two chances).

-- New York's games this season have gone over the total in three out of 12 opportunities (25%).
+- New York's games this year have hit the over on three of 12 set point totals (25%).

-- When New York scores more than 26.3 points, it is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall in games when it records more than 26.3 points.

-- In games that New York piles up over 350.7 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that New York churns out over 350.7 yards, the team is 2-1 against the spread and 1-2 overall.

-- This year the Giants have 15 turnovers, one fewer than the Chargers have takeaways (16).
+- This season the Giants have 15 turnovers, one fewer than the Chargers have takeaways (16).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 3-3 overall, at home this season.
+- At home this season, Los Angeles has two wins against the spread and is 3-3 overall.

-- In six home games this year, Los Angeles has gone over the total three times.
+- Los Angeles has hit the over in three of six home games this season.

-- The average point total in Chargers home games this season is 50.9 points, 6.4 more than this matchup's over/under (44.5).
+- The average point total in Chargers home games this season is 50.9 points, 6.4 more than this outing's over/under (44.5).

-- This season in away games, New York is 3-3 against the spread and 1-5 overall.
+- New York is 1-5 overall, and 3-3 against the spread, in away games.

-- In three of six away games this season, New York has gone over the total.
+- This year, in six away games, New York has gone over the total three times.

 Powered by Data Skrive.